SubstrateChess/pallet-chess/README.md

 This pallet provides a way to play chess on-chain.
 It benefits from [`cozy-chess`](https://crates.io/crates/cozy-chess) and its ability to compile to WASM out-of-the-box.

-The chess board is represented on-chain as a [*Forsyth–Edwards Notation* (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string, as well as moves.
+The chess board is represented on-chain as a [*Forsyth–Edwards Notation* (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) string, as well as the moves.

 ### Players